Autodidac/Autodidac/README.md

 - **[Bare Bones Crossplatform Entrypoint Library](https://github.com/Autodidac/CrossView)**:

-  A system similar to xwindow in the spirit of Modern C++ and crossplatform software development.
+  A system similar to xwindow in the spirit of Modern C++ and crossplatform software development. (vc studio + vs code)

 ---